 As a prospective graduate student you must formally apply for admission to CSULB (described previously).
 You have to do this even if you are a CSULB graduate.
 You must also apply directly to the Science Education department.
 Here is what you must submit to the department:

-- A completed Departmental Application Form (PDF)
+- A completed Departmental Application (see Program Forms section, below)

 - A personal statement.

 - Two confidential recommendation letters, sent under separate cover.
 At least one of the letters must be from an administrator or supervisor at a school where you are (or were) employed.